[ aws ]

 For more information, see Types of accelerators .

 Global Accelerator assigns each accelerator a default Domain Name System (DNS) name, similar to

 a1234567890abcdef.awsglobalaccelerator.com , that points to the static IP addresses that Global Accelerator assigns to you or that you choose from your own IP address range.
 Depending on the use case, you can use your accelerator’s static IP addresses or DNS name to route traffic to your accelerator, or set up DNS records to route traffic using your own custom domain name.

 A network zone services the static IP addresses for your accelerator from a unique IP subnet.
 Similar to an AWS Availability Zone, a network zone is an isolated unit with its own set of physical infrastructure.
 When you configure an accelerator, by default, Global Accelerator allocates two IPv4 addresses for it.
 If one IP address from a network zone becomes unavailable due to IP address blocking by certain client networks, or network disruptions, then client applications can retry on the healthy static IP address from the other isolated network zone.

-An endpoint is a Network Load Balancer, Application Load Balancer, EC2 instance, or Elastic IP address.
-Traffic is routed to endpoints based on several factors, including the geo-proximity to the user, the health of the endpoint, and the configuration options that you choose, such as endpoint weights.
+Endpoints for standard accelerators can be Network Load Balancers, Application Load Balancers, Amazon EC2 instances, or Elastic IP addresses.
+An Application Load Balancer endpoint can be internet-facing or internal.
+Traffic for standard accelerators is routed to endpoints based on the health of the endpoint along with configuration options that you choose, such as endpoint weights.
 For each endpoint, you can configure weights, which are numbers that you can use to specify the proportion of traffic to route to each one.
 This can be useful, for example, to do performance testing within a Region.